 Where Can I Get My DOT Physical?

-Rapid Immediate Care, with locations in Crystal Hills and Hoffman Estates, IL does DOT physicals regularly.
+Rapid Immediate Care, with a location in Hoffman Estates, IL does DOT physicals regularly.
 The staff is familiar with all the forms and details, so your battle with red tape is eliminated.
-Call Rapid Immediate Care Crystal Hills for your DOT physical at (815) 770-2780 or (847) 310-3211 in Hoffman Estates.
+Call Rapid Immediate Care for your DOT physical at (815) 770-2780 or (847) 310-3211 in Hoffman Estates.